Smart grid in Ohio

 How do smart meters benefit Ohio?

-Ohio’s electric utilities have deployed approximately 889,000 smart meters throughout the state to replace traditional meters.
+Ohio’s electric utilities have deployed approximately 1.2 million smart meters throughout the state to replace traditional meters.
 Smart meters have been proven to be reliable and accurate, and can provide real-time energy consumption information to both consumers and utilities.
 With traditional meters, utilities relied on customers to report service issues and outages and then sent a representative to investigate.
 Now, smart meters and distribution automation provide two-way communication, allowing the utility to efficiently identify and respond to problems and interruptions.
+The methods of this two-way communication can vary based on utility:

 How can consumers engage with the smart grid?